salesforce-misc/GamificationMobileSDK-iOS/README.md

 import GamificationMobileSDK

 let instanceURL = URL(string: "https://your_salesforce_instance_url")!
-let loyaltyProgramName = "YourLoyaltyProgramName" let authManager = ForceAuthManager.shared
+let authManager = GamificationForceAuthenticator.shared
-let forceClient = ForceClient(auth: authManager)
+let forceClient = GamificationForceClient(auth: authManager)

-let aPIManager = APIManager(auth: authManager, loyaltyProgramName: loyaltyProgramName, instanceURL: instanceURL, forceClient: forceClient)
+let gamificationAPIManager = APIManager(auth: authManager,
+                                        instanceURL: instanceURL,
+                                        forceClient: forceClient)

-// Retrieve promotions for a loyalty member let promotions = try await loyaltyAPIManager.getPromotions(membershipNumber: "1234567890")
+// Retrieve getGames for a member
+    let result = try await gamificationAPIManager.getGames(participantId: "1234567890")

-// Retrieve vouchers for a loyalty member let vouchers = try await loyaltyAPIManager.getVouchers(membershipNumber: "1234567890")
+// Retrieve the played game reward for a member
+    let result = try await gamificationAPIManager.playGame(gameParticipantRewardId: gameParticipantRewardId)

 ```

-For a detailed understanding of each method and its parameters, please refer to the comments in the provided `LoyaltyAPIManager` code.
+For a detailed understanding of each method and its parameters, please refer to the comments in the provided `APIManager` code.

   ```